Fairfax, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Parks & Recreational Areas.
 In addition, it is included in the NOVA Parks series list.
 A significant historical year for this entry is 1959.

 Location.
 38° 51.717′ N, 77° 16.235′ W. Marker is in Fairfax, Virginia.
-Marker is at the intersection of Pickett Road (Virginia Route 237) and Old Pickett Road, on the right when traveling south on Pickett Road.
+It is at the intersection of Pickett Road (Virginia Route 237) and Old Pickett Road, on the right when traveling south on Pickett Road.
 Touch for map.
 Marker is at or near this postal address: 2823 Pickett Road, Fairfax VA 22030, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), May 1, 2022
+Photographed by Devry Becker Jones (CC0), May 1, 2022

 3. Signage for Gateway Regional Park